About the right to be heard

 - Any other document issued by a bank, a brokerage firm or a public authority based on which it can be verified beyond reasonable doubt that you (or the party you are representing) are an Affected Shareholder or Creditor.

-The SRB reserves the right to request additional information in case the proof of ownership provided is deemed inconclusive or in any way deficient.
+The SRB reserved the right to request additional information in case the proof of ownership provided was deemed inconclusive or in any way deficient.

 Registered parties deemed eligible by the SRB based on its assessment of the submissions registered in the first phase of the process.